ln64-git/arcados-bot/ROLL_COMMAND.md

 Roll the dice and see your fate!

 - **Daily Limit**: Only works once per day per user
-- **Natural 20**: Automatically unbans you from all channels you were banned from
+- **Natural 20**: Automatically unbans you from all channels, clears mutes/deafens/nicknames
+- **Banned Channels**: Shows which channels you're currently banned from
-- **Results**: Shows your roll value and any unbans that occurred
+- **Results**: Shows your roll value, unbans, and banned channel list

 ## Features

 - **Daily Reset**: Rolls reset at midnight (server time)
 - **Automatic Unbanning**: Natural 20s instantly unban you from all channels
+- **Moderation Clearing**: Natural 20s clear all mutes, deafens, and custom nicknames
+- **Banned Channel Display**: Shows which channels you're banned from
 - **Persistent Storage**: Uses Redis (cache) and MongoDB (persistence)
 - **Rich Embeds**: Beautiful visual feedback for all results